 Southern California

-The Inland Empire remains the most accessible entry point in Southern California — average home value around $578,000, and historically some of the strongest price growth in the state (7–8% annually over the past decade).
+The Inland Empire remains the most accessible entry point in Southern California, with an average home value around $578,000 and historically some of the strongest price growth in the state.
 As rates drop toward 6%, this region is likely to see some of the strongest demand recovery.

 Central Valley & Inland Markets

 California's most affordable housing exists inland.
 The Central Valley starts around $480,000 for a median home, and affordability rates in Sacramento and Fresno hover near 30%.
-That's still low by national standards, but it's the best the state offers.
-These markets attract buyers priced out of coastal cities, and they're expected to see steady, if unspectacular, activity in 2026.
+These markets attract buyers priced out of coastal cities and are expected to see steady activity in 2026.

 California Housing Market Predictions 2026: What to Watch

 Mortgage rates are the biggest lever.
 C.A.R. says 6.0%.
 Redfin says 6.3%.
-Either way, that's meaningfully better than the 7%+ we saw in late 2023.
-Norada's analysis argues that even a half-point drop in rates can shift buyer sentiment dramatically — from 'waiting until rates fall more' to 'close enough, let's go.'
-Watch the Fed.
-Watch inflation.
-Those two variables drive everything else.
+Either way, that's meaningfully better than the 7%+ of late 2023.
+Even a half-point drop in rates can shift buyer sentiment meaningfully.
+People go from waiting for rates to fall further to deciding conditions are good enough to move forward.

 Migration trends are working against the state, but not catastrophically.
-California still ranks among the top states for outbound moves — Redfin shows continued net outflows to Florida, Arizona, Texas, and the Carolinas.
-However, international migration has partially filled that gap: California's population actually grew by ~232,000 in 2024, which supports underlying housing demand.
+California still sees net outbound moves to Florida, Arizona, Texas, and the Carolinas.
+However, international migration has partially filled that gap: California's population grew by approximately 232,000 in 2024, supporting underlying housing demand.

 Frequently Asked Questions